Star Maa

-Star Maa (formerly Maa TV) is an Indian Telugu language general entertainment pay television channel owned by The Walt Disney Company India. a wholly owned by The Walt Disney Company.
-It primarily telecasts Telugu language programmes such as serials, reality shows.
+Star Maa is an Indian Telugu-language general entertainment pay television channel owned by JioStar, a joint venture between Viacom18 and Disney India.
+It primarily telecasts programmes such as serials, reality shows and Telugu films.

-The channel was launched as Maa TV in April 2002 by Murali Krishnam Raju. in March 2006, Nimmagadda Prasad along with film stars Chiranjeevi and Nagarjuna became promoters by purchasing 60% stake with Raju holding 20% stake.
-In February 2015, Star India acquired broadcast business of Maa Television Network for an estimated price of 2,0002,500 crore. in 2017 Maa TV was rebranded as Star Maa.

 History

 Penmetsa Murali Krishnam Raju founded MAA Television Network in 2001 as a corporate entity.
 Its flagship TV channel, MAA TV was launched in April 2002.
 The channel started off as a pay channel with 18 hours of programming a day.
 An initial investment of ₹25 crore was made into the venture.
 D. Rajendra Prasad, a veteran of Telugu television business associated with Citi Cable, was also reportedly a co-promoter of the company.
 As of 2003, Murali Krishnam Raju owned 70% of the company.

 In March 2006, Nimmagadda Prasad along with film stars Chiranjeevi and Nagarjuna became promoters by purchasing 60% stake worth ₹40 crore.
 After the revised capital structure, the three of them acquired equal stake in the channel.
 Founder Murali Krishna Raju's holding came down to 20% after the restructuring.

 The company's second channel, MAA Music, was launched on 30 May 2008.
 On 4 February 2011, Maa TV Network launched two new channels, Maa Movies and Maa Junior with content focused on movies and children respectively.
 Coinciding with the occasion, film actor Ram Charan was inducted as a Director on the board of the company.

 On 9 April 2012, an official announcement was made by Sony Pictures and Maa Television Network that the former would be picking up 30 percent of stake in the latter, subject to necessary approvals.
 However, the deal did not materialize.

 In February 2015, Star India acquired broadcast business of MAA Television Network for an estimated price of ₹2,000–2,500 crore.
 At the time of acquisition, Nimmagadda Prasad had 65 percent stake in the company, Chiranjeevi and his family owned 20 percent, and Nagarjuna 10 percent.

 On 13 February 2017, Maa TV was rebranded as Star Maa with a new logo before the start of the Meelo Evaru Koteeswarudu Season 4.
-In June 2017, Maa Movies, Maa Music and Maa Gold were rebranded into Star Maa Movies, Star Maa Music and Star Maa Gold On 6 September 2020, Star Maa introduced a new logo during the Bigg Boss Telugu Season 4 Grand Launch.
+In June 2017, Her sister channel, Maa Movies, Maa Music and Maa Gold were also rebranded into Star Maa Movies, Star Maa Music and Star Maa Gold.
+On 6 September 2020, Star Maa introduced a new logo during the reality show Bigg Boss Telugu Season 4 Grand Launch.